 Back to Geoff's home page.

-Often, the walls of one's office hold various awards and momentos acquired over the years.
+Often, the walls of one's office hold various awards and mementos acquired over the years.
 My opinion was that whatever awards came my way were between my management and myself and public display could only serve to inadvertently promote resentment.
 The benefit of displaying such awards was non-existent: if an individual had the permission to visit in person, they invariably were not looking for proof of prior accomplishments.
-Consequently, my office walls held posters of various Star Wars locales, such as Endor and Tattooine, which served as mementos of several visits to the Star Tours ride at MGM Studios in Orlando, Florida.
+Consequently, my office walls held posters of various Star Wars locales, such as Endor and Tattooine, which served as reminders of several visits to the Star Tours ride at MGM Studios in Orlando, Florida.

 Things are a little different on the World Wide Web where unsolicited visits are the norm.
 So, below are some images and annotations of a subset of the awards I've received.
 Almost without fail, the more boring a plaque, the more important its significance and its exclusivity.
 In contrast, the fanciest plaques are invariably handed out to several people.